whitecube/white-sass/README.md

 - Gridz
       - `fixedCol()` : You can now get grid values returned in `px`, `em`, `rem` or `bananas` instead of `%`.

+Updated :

+- Config file is now easier to use.

 Removed :

-- CompassOverrides.
+- CompassOverride.
 Was not pertinent anymore.